travier/fedora-sysexts-exp/docs/openh264/index.md

 # openh264

+OpenH264 library and support for Firefox, from Cisco's OpenH264 repo.

+Work in progress.

 ## First time setup

 Run those commands if you have not yet installed any sysext on your system: